NicoLingg/Bluetooth-LE-Example/README.md

 Of course you can use a different sensor or no sensor at all and simulate a temperature measurement by sending random numbers via Bluetooth to the Qt application.

-In the "Qt-Application" folder you can find two versions of the Qt app, one with plot display and one without (for those who don’t have QWTPlot installed).
-If you use the version with plots, please make sure you've installed QWTPlot correctly.
+Please make sure you've installed QWTPlot correctly.
 QWTPlot can be found here: http://qwt.sourceforge.net/index.html

 In the "Arduino" folder you can find the Arduino sketch for this example.
 Please download and install the two following Adafruit libraries:
 - Adafruit_BluefruitLE_nRF51: